HARNode: A Time-Synchronised, Open-Source, Multi-Device, Wearable System for Ad Hoc Field Studies: Hard- and Software

 An overview of the PCB and its schematic can be seen in \autoref{fig:hardware}.
 The components include: \begin{itemize} \item \textit{Bosch} BMX160, a 9-axis inertial measurement unit (IMU): accelerometer (up to 1600 Hz,180 µA), gyroscope (up to 6400 Hz, 850 µA), magnetometer (12 Hz, 600 µA) \item \textit{Bosch} BMP388 pressure sensor (up to 200 Hz, 700 µA, 2 cm resolution in height difference) and temperature sensor (200 Hz, $\pm 0.5\,^{\circ}\mathrm{C}$) \item \textit{NanJing Top Power ASIC} TP4056X linear lithium-ion charging controller \item \textit{Winsok Semiconductors} WSTDW01 battery protection circuit \item \textit{Texas Instruments} TPS61023 boost converter: to supply the AtomS3 with 5 V, from 3 V - 4.2 V from the battery \item \textit{Jauch LP523450JU or LP103450JH} 950 mAh / 5.5 mm thickness / 25 g or 1900 mAh / 10 mm / 35 g 3.7 V lithium-polymer battery (connected to the board) \item On/Off switch \item USB-C charging port \item 2.54 mm header pins to plug in the AtomS3 (and additional sensor boards), providing power and access to the sensors via an I²C bus \end{itemize}

-With the schematic and Gerber files provided\footnote{https://github.com/; full link will be provided in final version}, the assembled PCB can be ordered online, e.g. at JLCPCB\footnote{\url{https://jlcpcb.com}}.
+With the schematic and Gerber files provided\footnote{https://github.com/teco-kit/HARNode}, the assembled PCB can be ordered online, e.g. at JLCPCB\footnote{\url{https://jlcpcb.com}}.
 Only the battery needs to be soldered to the PCB; apart from that, no hardware knowledge is required.